JonKruger/Specs2Tests/README.markdown

 2. Copy the scenario text (you can copy multiple scenarios if you want)
 3. Run Specs2Tests.
 It will pull the scenario off the clipboard, generate test code, and put it on the clipboard for you to paste into Visual Studio.

-Scenario need to look more or less like this:
+Scenarios need to look more or less like this:

 	Scenario: Deposit
 		Given a bank account